Meet Our Team

 Before Kitsaki, Alan earned a decade of experience in public accounting with a wide range of clients in multiple sectors, including manufacturing, agriculture, wholesaling, and construction.
 He earned his Bachelor of Commerce in Finance & Accounting and Master of Professional Accounting at the University of Saskatchewan, and achieved his Chartered Professional Accountant (CPA) designation in 2011.

 Alan is dedicated to community, an active member of the Kinsmen Club, and volunteer with a number of organizations.
-He lives in Saskatoon with his wife and son, and is excited to have another little one set to arrive in June of 2021.
+He lives in Saskatoon with his wife and two sons.
 When he’s not working, volunteering, or with family, you may find him on the golf course, rugby pitch, or enjoying the outdoors.

 Tom J. Mckenzie